thepower/eevm/README.md

 # How to run

 ```
-./rebar3 compile
+./rebar3 shell
 ```

 You get in Erlang shell.
-In shell you can run tests from scratchpad.erl, look at the code in scratchpad and play with it.
-You can start playing with `scratchpad:tether().`, it's USDT ERC20 contract stolen from ETH.
+In shell you can run tests from eevm_scratchpad.erl, look at the code in eevm_scratchpad and play with it.
+You can start playing with `eevm_scratchpad:tether().`, it's USDT ERC20 contract stolen from ETH.

 After doing this you will get something like this

 ```
-> scratchpad:tether().
+> eevm_scratchpad:tether().
 St1 #{0 => 49374,1 => 131072,3 => 0,4 => 0,7 => 0,8 => 0,9 => 3,10 => 0,
       67310910001236471336487740600394280602614355732742098307022882807426235821668 =>
           131072}